Rajani-2728/Rajani-2728/README.md

 - 👋 Hi, I’m @Rajani-2728
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning DevOps tools
--  Goald is in process.. :)
+-  Goal is in process.. :)

 <!---
 Rajani-2728/Rajani-2728 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.